Align the board with climate goals

 The executive directors’ compensation package should promote the long-term, sustainable success of [the Company], with a focus on its environmental, social and governance (ESG) targets.

-The ESG targets are set on an annual basis and aligned with our externally communicated ambitions.
-Where performance is below the agreed ambition, the remuneration committee will use its discretion to assess vesting based on performance against the stated ambition and any other relevant information.
+The ESG targets are set on an annual basis and are aligned with our externally communicated ambitions and commitments.
+Where performance is below the agreed ambition and commitments, the remuneration committee will use its discretion to assess vesting based on performance against the stated ambition and any other relevant information.
 The remuneration committee will determine the actual weighting of an award prior to grant.

 The remuneration committee seeks guidance each year from the sustainability committee when assessing and reviewing performance ESG targets.
 The remuneration committee has taken a holistic view of [the Company]’s performance in critical areas, including any matters outside the targets which the sustainability committee considers relevant.